LeGoffMael/video_editor/README.md

 ### 1. How to use FFmpeg LTS release

-Since `1.3.0` video_editor uses ffmpeg_kit_flutter main release which supports the latest features.
+Since `1.3.0` version, video_editor uses ffmpeg_kit_flutter main release which supports the latest features.
 If you want to support a wider range of devices you should use the LTS release. [more info](https://github.com/tanersener/ffmpeg-kit#10-lts-releases)

 To do this, add this to your `pubspec.yaml`: